electron/electron/docs/tutorial/forge-overview.md

 ## Getting started

-We recommend following through the cumulative Electron [tutorials] to develop, build, package and publish your first Electron app.
-If you have already developed an app on your machine and want to start on forge-specific steps, start from [step 5] of the tutorial.

 The [Electron Forge Docs] contain detailed information that can assist you through the process of taking your application from source code to your end users' machines.
 This process contains several subtasks, including: